 Winning a chargeback representment is not impossible...but it’s not easy.
 To stack the odds in your favor, consider the following tips:

-We at Chargebacks911® created innovative strategies and technologies to relieve the burden of representment.
-Our attention before and after every case ensures a better win rate than any other method, all backed by the only performance-based ROI guarantee in the industry.
+Chargebacks911® has the innovative strategies and technologies you need to relieve the burden of representment.
+Our attention before and after every case ensures a better chargeback win rate than any other method, all backed by the only performance-based ROI guarantee in the industry.

 Want to know exactly how successful your chargeback representment efforts could be?
-Contact us today for a free, no-obligation ROI analysis to determine how much more you could recover through expert chargeback management.
+Contact us today for a free, no-obligation ROI analysis.